abhi-396/new_django_src/README.md

-# After getting it's pull either activate virtual environment for project or with global insatlled python
+# After getting it's pull either activate virtual environment for project or go with global insatlled python

 # Come to the project structure and install package requirements which is been freezed in requirement.txt using 'pip install -r requirement.txt'